G4brym/R2-Explorer/README.md

 - Tooltip when hovering a file with absolute time in "x days time ago" format
 - Automatically load more files, when the bottom is reached (current limit is 1000 files)
 - Download files bigger than 2gb with presigned url's
-- set folder and file navigation in the url to allow direct share of a specific folder/file
+- set file navigation in the url to allow direct share of a specific file
 - only support previews to files under 100mb

 ## Known issues